cjpearson/cordova-plugin-keyboard/README.md

 Keyboard
 ======

-> The `Keyboard` object provides some functions to customize the iOS keyboard.
+> The `Keyboard` object provides some functions to customize the keyboard.

 This plugin has only been tested in Cordova 3.2 or greater, and its use in previous Cordova versions is not recommended (potential conflict with keyboard customization code present in the core in previous Cordova versions).